 Students often use multiple funding sources to pay for college.

 Applying for college scholarships and grants could secure financial aid to help cover tuition, room and board, and other school expenses.
-This type of aid is usually awarded based on academic merit or financial need, and doesn’t need to be paid back.
+This type of aid is usually awarded based on academic merit or financial need and doesn’t need to be paid back.

 Managing Private Student Loan Debt Responsibly

 Staying on top of private student loan debt is essential for long-term financial health.
-Understanding your loan terms, including the interest rate and repayment plan, is key to developing a payback strategy that avoids fees and penalties.
+Understanding your loan terms, including the interest rate and repayment plan, is key to developing a repayment strategy that avoids fees and penalties.

 After graduation, students may have a grace period before they need to start repaying their private student loans.
 Once repayment begins, setting up automatic payments could provide a discount on the loan interest rate and help ensure you’re sticking to your debt payoff goals.